On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Bias and moments of importance sampling

 \section{Bias and moments of importance sampling}

-Our first contribution is a clean statement on the asymptotic bias of self-normalized importance sampling.
-Introductory material on importance sampling often makes the point that the basic importance sampling estimator $N^{-1}\sum_{n=1}^N f(x_n)\omega(x_n)$ is unbiased, but since $\omega$ can only be evaluated up to a multiplicative constant, users may need to resort to the self-normalized estimator in \eqref{eq:def:Fhat}, which is biased: $\mathbb{E}[\hat{F}(\bfx)] \neq \pi(f)$.
+Our first result is a clean statement on the asymptotic bias of self-normalized importance sampling.
+Introductory material on importance sampling often notices that the basic importance sampling estimator $N^{-1}\sum_{n=1}^N f(\x_n)\omega(\x_n)$ is unbiased, but since $\omega$ can only be evaluated up to a multiplicative constant, users may need to resort to the self-normalized estimator $\FN(\bfx)$ in \eqref{eq:def:Fhat}, which is biased: $\mathbb{E}[\FN(\bfx)] \neq \pi(f)$.
 The form of the asymptotic bias is well known, e.g. Section 2.5. in \citet{liu2008monte}.
-However, somewhat surprisingly, formal results appear to be lacking.
-The closest may be Theorem 2 in \citet{skare2003improved}, but their emphasis is on the pointwise relative error of the density of a particle selected from the IS approximation.
+Formal results with self-contained proofs are however hard to find.
+Theorem 2 in \citet{skare2003improved} emphasizes on the pointwise relative error of the density of a particle selected from the IS approximation.
 Their Remark 1 translates this into a bound on the bias for bounded functions under the assumption of bounded weights.
-We provide Theorem~\ref{thm:asbias_is}, with a proof in Appendix~\ref{appx:proofs:asbiasis}, which gives the leading term in the bias of IS under more general conditions on the weights.
+The asymptotic bias expression appears in \citet{hesterberg1988}, equation~(2.63), and is justified by the Edgeworth expansion of the cumulative distribution function of $\sqrt{N}(\FN-\pi(f))$, using results from \citet{bhattacharya1978}.
+However, as noted in \citet[][p.~40]{hesterberg1988}, the expression is obtained as a first order term in an Edgeworth expansion which does not establish that the actual bias is well-defined or finite.
+Moreover, the approach requires third moments of $\omega$ and $\omega f$ under $q$, as well as Cram\'er's condition on the characteristic function of $(\omega, \omega^2, \omega f, \omega^2 f^2)$ \citep[][p.~39]{hesterberg1988}.
+Theorem~\ref{thm:asbias_is} below requires fewer positive moments on $\omega$ and $\omega f$, but assumes the existence of an inverse moment for $\omega$.
+The proof in Appendix~\ref{appx:proofs:asbiasis} is elementary.